A Surprise in the Oven

 At last he stepped back.
 Then the sharp face of the skunk stuck out of the oven doorway.
 Everyone stepped back a few feet.
 The skunk wiggled its way over the edge, and dropped to the ground.
 Slowly the skunk made its way through the yard, holding its head high.
 And it headed into the woods, where it disappeared.

-“What did you say to it?” said someone else.
+“What did you say to it?” said Samuel.

-“I just said," said Jules, swinging his arms back and forth, "'Say, would you be so kind to come out of Tante Odette's oven?'
+“I just said," said Jules, swinging his arms back and forth, "'Would you be so kind to come out of Tante Odette's oven?'
 The skunk said to me, 'That suits me fine!
-With all this commotion, one can hardly take a nap!'"
+Who needs the commotion the lot of you make?"
 I thanked the skunk for his trouble, and then he came out."

 “Who would have guessed?”
 Samuel Roy shook his head.
-“I suppose even a skunk likes to be asked.”
+“He just asked the skunk.”